Practice Areas / Criminal Defense / Misdemeanors

 - Disorderly Conduct

 The defendant generally has 14 days to appear in court for the first stage of the criminal misdemeanor process, the “arraignment.”
-The district court judge will inform the defendant of the charges he or she is facing, tell the defendant the possible maximum penalties if convicted and advise the defendant of his or her constitutional right to an attorney.
+The district court judge will inform the defendant of the charges he or she is facing, tell the defendant the possible maximum penalties if convicted, advise the defendant of his or her constitutional right to an attorney and determine whether a bond must be posted.
 The defendant, may enter a plea of “guilty” or “not guilty,” or may stand mute.
 You should almost always plead not guilty or stand mute at an arraignment proceeding.
 After this, the judge will discuss the issue of bond to secure the defendant’s return to court for the next hearing date, a pretrial.

-After the arraignment in a misdemeanor case and a preliminary exam in a felony case, the next step in the court process is the pretrial.
+After the arraignment in a misdemeanor case, the next step in the court process is the pretrial.
 The pretrial is the date and time where the defendant, the defendant’s attorney and the prosecutor meet to discuss the merits of the case and possibly resolving the case.
-In a misdemeanor case, the pretrial will remain at the district court, while in a felony case, the pretrial will take place at the circuit court.
+The pretrial will remain at the district court level.
 Generally, if the prosecutor is going to offer a plea bargain, it will be at the pretrial stage of the case.
 If the parties do not agree to resolve the case, then the matter will be set for either a bench trial or jury trial at a later date.
 At trial, the prosecutor must prove “beyond a reasonable doubt” that the Defendant committed the charged crime.
-In both a misdemeanor and felony matter, if the parties do not agree to resolve the case by a plea bargain or dismissal of the charges, then the matter will be set for either a bench trial or jury trial at a later date.

 In the event the defendant pleads guilty at the pretrial stage or is found guilty after trial, a separate date and time will be set by the court for sentencing.
 A defendant often will meet with probation prior to the sentencing date to be interviewed so that a presentence investigation (PSI) can be performed.
 The sentencing judge will review the PSI prior to sentencing the defendant.